indrayam/aws-certification-notes/aws-certifications/certified-cloud-practitioner/richard-jones-notes.md

     - Private DB Tier
   + Each tier should have Internet Access, High Availability, Fault Tolerance along with Isolation & Security
   + In such a case, you will end up with potentially 9 unique subnets, 3 for each tier and each tier replicated across 3 AZs
-  + For example, if the VPC CIDR is set to 10.2.0.0/16, we could create 9 Subnets, using the following 16 subnets by using /21:
+  + For example, if the VPC CIDR is set to 10.2.0.0/16, we could create 9 Subnets, using the following 32 subnets (bit of an overkill) by using /21:
     - 10.2.0.0/21 can have a maximum of 2^11 - 2 = 2046 Hosts in the Subnet
       Network IP: 10.2.0.0
       Broadcast IP: 10.2.7.255